Family Disaster Preparedness

 Be Prepared

-Disaster can strike quickly and without warning.
+Disasters can strike quickly and without warning.
 It can force you to evacuate your neighborhood or confine you to your home.
 What would you do if basic services--water, gas, electricity or telephones--were cut off?
 City officials and relief workers will be on the scene after a disaster, but they cannot reach everyone right away.
 Therefore, the best way to make your family and your home safer is to be prepared before disaster strikes.
 Prepare a plan, build a family disaster kit with a minimum five days of supplies, and be alert for any type of emergency by listening to media broadcasts, and a weather alert radio.

 Medical Needs Program